 Details & Itinerary

-It’s all about the journey.
-Stay with your group on an island in paradise while engaging with the nearby indigenous and colorful people of the Kuna Yala.
-Take your language to another level and make a difference through homestays and service projects.
-Swim in the Pacific, tube down a river in the highlands, snorkel in the turquoise waters of Kuna Yala, or touring the 17th century ruins of Casco Viejo—Wow!
+This one-of-a-kind program offers it all.
+Engage with the indigenous and colorful people of the Kuna Yala while staying on an island in paradise.
+Take your language skills to another level and join a family through homestays.
+Make a difference through educational service projects that work with local children.
+Then, when the work is done, swim in the Pacific, tube down a river in the highlands, swim in the turquoise waters of Kuna Yala, and tour the 17th-century ruins of Casco Viejo.
+Wow!

 Upon arriving to Panama City, we settle into the cozy, private Bed and Breakfast that serves as our base for the first portion of the trip.
 Here we hold orientation, sharpen our Spanish language skills, and get to know each other.
 One full day is dedicated to touring Casco Viejo and visiting the engineering marvel, the Panama Canal and Miraflores locks.

-A snorkeling excursion around the coral reefs as well as time to enjoy the tropical scenery and beaches makes this a not-to-be-missed destination.
+An island-hopping boat excursion as well as time to enjoy the tropical scenery and beaches makes this a not-to-be-missed destination.
 We leave the community of the Kuna Yala Islands feeling a connection with the people and the spectacular landscape surrounding them.

 Departing is sad, but the final trip back to our Bed and Breakfast in Panama City allows us to share our memories before we fly home.
 A celebratory dinner and awards ceremony at a lively restaurant allows us to reflect upon our past three weeks together.
-We realize that the Panamanian friends we have made have enriched our lives!
+The Panamanian friends we have made have enriched our lives!

-The Global Works chaperoned Group Flight departs from Atlanta (ATL) for this program.
+The Global Works chaperoned Group Flight departs from Houston (IAH) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.

 Adventure & Cultural Activities